-It has also resulted in a spike in price volatility, something that traders with short-term speculative strategies are drawn to.
-Then there is the question of whether the complete overhaul of the business model will pay off in the long term for those willing to take a buy-and-hold approach.
-BlackBerry stock predictions are currently whipsawing around, but many are asking if the firm that once embodied the dot-com bubble is about to take off again?
+There is the question of whether the complete overhaul of the business model will pay off in the long term for those willing to take a buy-and-hold approach.
+BlackBerry stock predictions are currently whipsawing around, but some are asking if the firm that once embodied the dot-com bubble will ever take off again?

 Who is BlackBerry?